urbanjost/apps/README.md

 Each directory is an independent fpm(1) project that builds an executable.

-Note most if not all of these programs are build as part of the General Purpose Fortran project.
+Note most if not all of these programs are also part of the General Purpose Fortran project.
 These are alternative small fpm(1) projects.

 Most require being built in a POSIX environment.